 Although the principal use of Sound Scouts is to detect previously undiagnosed hearing problems in school aged children, the test has other potential applications.

 Following detection of significant conductive loss, there is a need to determine whether treatment (antibiotics or ear ventilation tubes) or watchful waiting have resulted in correction of the hearing loss.
 This is usually achieved by an audiologist assessing hearing by tympanometry or hearing thresholds, or by a medical practitioner otoscopically examining the eardrums.
 Both of these involve significant expense to the health system and/or to parents.
-Sound Scouts provides a lower cost, more convenient method by which hearing status after treatment can be monitored.
+Sound Scouts provides a more convenient method by which hearing status after treatment can be monitored.

 Auditory processing disorder